Dr. Martin Luther King Jr. Library: Building

+The library sits on the site of the former Wahlquist Library, and before that, the Main Carnegie Library.
 The lower level (below floor 1) provides public computers, magazines and government documents.
 The reference collections are on floor 2.
 The volumes of the City Library system are shelved on floor 3.
 There, the non-fiction are indexed via the Dewey Decimal Classification and the fiction are sorted alphabetically by author's last name.
 The volumes of the University Library (known also as the Research Collection) are shelved on floors 6 to 8 and are indexed via the Library of Congress Classification System.
 Some duplicate volumes exist in both systems.

 The center of the building is known as the Koret Atrium.
 On floor 1, in the atrium, a large LED display shows in real time the number of item loans (books and other media such as CDs and DVDs) that the entire City Library System has made since 2000.
-As of February 2025, that display showed a figure of over 177 million.
+As of February 2025, that display showed a figure of over 240 million.

 The lower level, second and third floors are where the majority of the public computers are located.

 The fourth floor is dedicated to students with their laptops, and the lower floors provide large round tables for people to meet at.
 All floors except floor 1 provide individual alcoves for students or members of the public who are engaged in research for their studies.
 Floors 6 and 8 are "quiet study floors" and floor 7 is a "silent study floor".

 Public art

 Throughout the library are artworks by Mel Chin; the title of the series is Recolecciones (Spanish for "recollections").

+On May 5, 2003, San Jose State's board of regents voted to name the plaza in front of the library the Robert L. Caret Plaza, after former university president Robert Caret.